 We are very pleased that you’re finding the site so helpful.
 For the benefit of other readers I’ll first explain the different phases, and the pensions that you are referring to in your question.

-- Earnings on fund assets during pension phase are exempt from tax.
-Earnings during accumulation phase are subject to 15% tax.
+- Earnings on fund assets during pension phase are exempt from tax, while earnings during accumulation phase are subject to 15% tax.

-- Pension phase is subject to minimum pension payment rules, while accumulation phase has no payment restrictions (assuming the fund member has retired or satisfied another condition of release, such as turning 65).
+- Pension phase is subject to minimum pension payment rules, while accumulation phase has no payment restrictions (assuming the fund member has retired and has reached preservation age, or has satisfied another condition of release, such as turning 65).

 Note that a super fund member cannot make contributions to a pension account.
-A separate accumulation account needs to be opened to accept member contributions, and such a strategy requires additional compliance and administration requirements.
+A separate accumulation account needs to be opened to accept member contributions, and opting for such a strategy requires additional compliance and administration requirements for an SMSF.

 Entering the pension phase